 The Center for the Advancement of Population Assessment Methodology (CAPAM) will host a technical workshop on Recruitment: theory, estimation, and application in fishery stock assessment models in Miami, FL, USA, October 30th-November 3rd, 2017.

-The data weighting workshop was the third in a series organized by CAPAM as part of its Good Practices in Stock Assessment Modeling Program for improving fishery stock assessments.
-CAPAM is a collaborative effort between the Southwest Fisheries Science Center (SWFSC), the Inter-American Tropical Tuna Commission (IATTC), and Scripps Institution of Oceanography (SIO) for purposes of conducting both research and education activities to address modern stock assessment modeling issues.
-The workshop was sponsored by NOAA, CAPAM, and International Seafood Sustainability Foundation (ISSF).
+The recruitment workshop is the fourth in a series organized by CAPAM as part of its Good Practices in Stock Assessment Modeling Program for improving fishery stock assessments.
+The workshop is sponsored by NOAA, the International Seafood Sustainability Foundation, and the University of Miami.

-The primary goal of the workshop was to provide advice and guidance on practices for using data in fishery assessments.
-The 5-day meeting included an applied modeling session, keynote and research presentations, and focused discussions.
-Major topics (and invited speakers) included:
+The primary goal of the workshop is to provide advice and guidance on practices for modeling recruitment in fishery assessments.
+The focus is on model specification, parameter estimation, and management consequences.
+Presentations that cover species specific biological studies or recruitment estimates will not be considered, but broad reviews on these topics are encouraged.
+The 5-day forum will include an interactive modeling session, keynote and research presentations, and focused discussions.
+Major topics, the chair, and invited speakers include:

-Scientists presented work from both ongoing research efforts and completed studies.
+Scientists are encouraged to present work from both ongoing research efforts, as well as completed studies.
+Attendees who plan to present research need to submit a presentation title and abstract (one-page maximum) by August 31st , 2017 (earlier submission is encouraged).
 A special issue in the journal Fisheries Research is planned for papers developed from the workshop.
-For general information concerning the overall workshop, please contact CAPAM staff (SWFSC.CAPAM@noaa.gov), and also visit the CAPAM website (www.CAPAMresearch.org).
+Presentations will have a 20-minute maximum and 10-minute question period.
+For general information concerning the overall workshop, please contact SEFSC staff (firstname.lastname@example.org), and also visit the CAPAM website (www.CAPAMresearch.org) for updated information.